jhkrug/fm-mapgen/ideas.md

 ## Controlled vocabulary

+The tags and tag contents, for example,
+`doc-topic` and `doc-persona`,
-The tags and some of the tag contents, for example, `doc-topic` and `doc-persona` need a controlled vocabulary to check data with.
+need a controlled vocabulary to check data with.

+## Graphical output

+Mermaid would be nice.